-Determining Payout of Fiscal Year 2012-2014 Three-Year Performance Share Awards
+Determining Payout of Fiscal Year 2013-2015 Three-Year Performance Share Awards

-At the end of fiscal year 2014, the Compensation Committee reviewed the Company's actual performance against the performance measures established at the beginning of fiscal year 2012 for the fiscal year 2012-2014 three-year performance share awards based on the Company's expectations at that time and determined that the minimum performance requirements for each of the performance measures had not been met.
-The Compensation Committee determined that there would not be any payout to the Named Executive Officers for these three-year performance share awards because threshold performance for these goals had not been achieved.
+At the end of fiscal year 2015, the Compensation Committee reviewed the Company's actual performance against the performance measures established at the beginning of fiscal year 2013 for the fiscal year 2013-2015 three-year performance share awards based on the Company's expectations at that time.
+The Compensation Committee determined that the three-year performance share awards would be paid out at actual core plan formulaic attainment of the performance goals, as shown in the table below, and that it would not exercise its discretion to reduce the awards below that level.
+See "Other Important Compensation Matters - Tax Deductibility of Performance-Based Compensation" below for additional details.

-Fiscal Year 2012-2014 Relations Target Award Earned Three-Year Performance Shares Performance Threshold Target Maximum Actual Payout Percentage e Plan Weighting Metrics Perf.
+Fiscal Year 2013-2015 Target Award Earned Three-Year Performance Shares Performance Threshold Target Maximum Payout Percentage Metrics Perf.
 Goal Payout % Perf.
 Goal Payout % Perf.
-Goal Payout % Performance Credited of Result Factor % 3-Year Revenue Growth 4.4% 25% 8.7% 100% 14.1% 200% 0.7% 0% 50% 0.00% 3-Year Operating Margin Growth 0.8% 25% 1.7% 100% 2.8% 200% -2.5% 0% 30% 0.00% 3-Year CFFO Growth 5.2% 25% 10.4% 100% 16.6% 200% -7.2% 0% 20% 0.00% Total Payout Factor 0.00%
+Goal Payout % Actual Performance Credited 3-Year Revenue Growth 1.0% 25% 4.0% 100% 7.0% 200% -1.8% 0% 3-Year Operating Margin Growth 1.4% 25% 2.8% 100% 4.7% 200% 3.1% 104.4% 3-Year Adjusted CFFO Growth 3.2% 25% 6.5% 100% 9.8% 200% -10.0% 0% Total Payout Factor 31.3%

-\A reconciliation of non-GAAP financial measures in the above table to comparable GAAP financial measures is included in "Supplemental Financial Information," below.
+^{}A reconciliation of non-GAAP financial measures in the above table to comparable GAAP financial measures is included in "Supplemental Financial Information," below.